AntanasMurelis/EpiStats/README.md

-This scripts can be used to cell morphologicl statistics from a segmentation 3D image.
+This scripts can be used on a 3D segmentation image to collect the morphological features of the cells.

 ## Installation
 Install venv if not already done